 An up-to-date schedule will help you as an instructional coach to manage your time most effectively.
 The easy part of your scheduling process is the meetings and classroom visits.
 But there are many more factors for you to take into account in your coaching schedule.

-Why a Coaching Schedule Is Important
+Why Is a Coaching Schedule Important?

-A coaching schedule helps supervisors to focus their coaching efforts on the most important skills.
+- A coaching schedule helps supervisors to focus their coaching efforts on the most important skills.
 It makes sure that they keep a balance between coaching and the opportunities for growth of different team members.
-Milestones and target dates are only two of the supervisor’s tools to track growth.
-The real measure is much more personal; it is the actual growth and development of an employee.

-Create an Effective Coaching schedule
+How to Create an Effective Coaching Schedule Step-By-Step

-Determine the Goals
+Determine the goals

 The goals are sometimes defined for a team or an organization, but it is important that individuals do this as well.
 That helps them to set and achieve long-term goals.
 It makes clear what the motivations are and why the goal is important.
 That makes skill evaluation easier and more insightful.